ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ## Architecture — In the small

-The diagram above illustrates the program's onion architecture.
+The diagram shown below illustrates the program's onion architecture.
 The application generally follows the onion structure even though some layers are represented by more than one .NET project.
-The Core .NET project is the core onion layer and the Infrastructure .NET project is split across both the repository layer and the service layer.
-The DTO's exist in the repository layer (Chirp.Infrastructure.Repositories) as they define the data contracts used across the repository, services and representation layers.
-The outermost layer contains the frontend Razor Pages and the end-to-end tests.
+The Chirp.Core .NET project is the core onion layer, on top of that is the  Chirp.Repositories .NET project layer.
+Here the DTO's exist as they define the data contracts used across the repository, services and representation layers.
+Ontop of the repositories layer is the Chirp.Services .Net project layer, the service and repository layers are located withing a shared folder called Chirp.Infrastructures.
+The outermost layer contains the frontend Razor Pages and the end-to-end tests called Chirp.Web.

 ![Onion Architecture](/images/onion_arc.png)